bioinfoplant/tRNAtools/README.md

-tRNA tools - Mattia Belli
+tRNA tools - by Mattia Belli
 ====

-Perl scripts to analyse tRNA gene content.
+Perl scripts to analyze tRNA gene content.

 BASED on: